anug7/udacity_sfnd/camera/less7_3d_tracking/README.md

 2. Make a build directory in the top level project directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./3D_object_tracking`.

+Review
+**FP.1 Match 3D Objects**
+Code is implemented for matching which returns bounding box with match candidate with the highest number of occurrences.

+**FP.2 Compute Lidar-based TTC**
+Code is implemented based on lesson 3.
+Handles outliers to some level by computing mean distance and rejection

+**FP.3 Associate Keypoint Correspondences with Bounding Boxes** Code is implemented for Keypoint correspondence and used distance matric from DMatches to reject outliers to some level.
+Can be improved further.

+**FP.4 Compute Camera-based TTC**
+Code is implemented based on lesson 3.
+Handles outliers to some level by computing mean rejection.

+**FP.5 Performance Evaluation 1**